kowainik/hit-on/README.md

 ### hit fresh

-While you were waiting for the second review round, another pull request was merged to the `master` branch.
+While you were waiting for the second round of reviews, another pull request was merged to the `master` branch.
 Now you need to apply the new `master` changes to your local branch.

 With `git` you can do the following: